LuFernandoMG/ethonline24/README.md

 3. **Asset Liquidation**: Add functionality to handle asset liquidation in case the leasing payments are not met.
 This is important to protect investor funds.

 4. **Contract Renewal**: Provide an option for lessees to renew their lease at the end of the term, allowing for flexibility and extended asset use.

+5. **Refund Functionality for Unmet Funding Goals**: Implement a feature in the `CrowdLeasingContract` to automatically refund investors if the funding goal is not met within the specified period.
+This ensures that investor funds are protected in case a leasing request fails to attract enough investment.

+6. **Frontend Integration for Factory Contract**: Develop a user interface to interact with the deployed factory contract.
+This includes creating leasing requests and viewing existing ones on the platform.

+7. **Verification of Deployed Contracts**: Verify the deployed contracts on Rootstock to ensure transparency and ease of access for developers and users.